godd9170/shakespeare-backend/README.md

 #### [social-app-django](http://python-social-auth.readthedocs.io/)

-Used to a) authenticate users into the app, b) permit access to the mail server.
+Used to a) authenticate users into the app, b) permit access to the gmail SMTP server.

 #### [django-rest-framework](http://django-rest-framework.readthedocs.io/en/latest/)